Chelsoconn/210/test_prep.md

 - **Working with Strings, Arrays, and Objects.
 In particular, you  should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.**

-  -  Be aware if you have a nested array, or a two dimensional array
   - An array property with a key of anything other than a non-negative integer is not counted as part of the array's `length`.

   - JavaScript arrays have several methods that iterate over the elements:

+  - (element, index, array) you can access the array and the element

+  - **Callback function** (solid)

+    -  A callback function is a function that you can pass to another function as an argument.
+During iterative methods, the callback function is invoked with each element's value being passed as an argument one at a time.

+"ARRAY LOOPING ABSTRACTIONS" DO NOT ITERATE OVER NON ELEMENTS

- - `forEach` :
+ - `forEach` method:

    - ```js
+     let names = ['Chris', 'Kevin', 'Naveed', 'Pete', 'Victor'];

+     names.forEach(function(name) {
+       console.log(name);
+     });
      ```

+   - To use `forEach`, you need a **callback** function that you pass to `forEach` as an argument.
+The called function invokes the callback function when it runs.
+The `forEach` method invokes its callback once for each element, passing it the element's value as an argument. `forEach` always returns undefined.

+ - `map` method:

+   - ```js
+     > let numbers = [1, 2, 3, 4]
+     > let squares = numbers.map(num => num * num);
+     > squares
+     = [ 1, 4, 9, 16 ]

+     > squares = numbers.map(num => num * num);
+     = [ 1, 4, 9, 16 ]
+     ```

+   - Map is an iterative function that returns a new transformed array.
+The length of the array remains intact, but the new elements' value at that index is dependant on the return from the callback function with the original element at that index's value passed in as an argument.
+Map works similarly to `forEach` in that it iterates through an array, invoking a callback method once for each element of the array.
+The difference is that map returns a tranformed array, while `forEach` returns `undefined`.

+- `filter`

+  - ```js
+    > let numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 1, 2]
+    > numbers.filter(num => num > 4)
+    = [ 5, 6, 7, 8, 9, 10 ]

+    > numbers
+    = [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 1, 2 ]
+    ```

+  - The `filter` method is another array iteration method.
+It  returns a new array that includes all elements from the calling array  for which the callback returns a truthy value.

+  - During each iteration, it invokes the callback function, using the value of the current element as an argument.
+If the callback returns a truthy value, `filter` appends the element's value to a new array.
+Otherwise, it ignores the element's value and does nothing

+  - it returns the array of *selected* elements: the elements for which the callback returned a truthy value- doesn't mutate the caller

+- `find`

+  - The `find()` method is an [iterative method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#iterative_methods).
+It calls a provided `callbackFn`function once for each element in an array in ascending-index order, until `callbackFn` returns a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value. `find()` then returns that element and stops iterating through the array.
+If `callbackFn` never returns a truthy value, `find()`returns [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined).

+  - returns the first element in the provided array that satisfies the providing testing function

+  - if no value satifies the testing function `undefined` is returned

+  - A function to execute for each element in the array.
+It should return a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)value to indicate a matching element has been found, and a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value otherwise.
+The function is called with the following arguments:

-   -
+  - ```js

-​
+    const array1 = [5, 12, 8, 130, 44];

+    const found = array1.find((element) => element > 10);

+    console.log(found);
+    // Expected output: 12
+    ```

--  **Understand that arrays are objects, and be able to determine whether you have an Array**
+-  **Understand that arrays are objects, and be able to determine whether you have an Array** (See `array elements change` in notes.md)

+  - ```js
+    > let arr = [1, 2, 3]
+    > typeof arr
+    = 'object'

+    > let arr = [1, 2, 3]
+    > Array.isArray(arr)
+    = true
+    ```

+  - Arrays and Objects are data structures in JavaScript.

   - Recall that [Arrays are implemented with Objects](https://launchschool.com/lessons/79b41804/assignments/5dc08268) internally in JavaScript.
 One thing that differentiates the two is that arrays have a `length` property, while objects do not.
 Arrays can be thought of as special objects that have only non-negative integer values (from 0 up to 2 32 - 1) as keys, and have an extra `length` property that keeps track of how many such key-value pairs exist in the object.

   - Adding non index keys creates properties of the array object, not new elements

   - The `length` property can be explicitly set (recall that arrays are zero-indexed).
 Setting the `length` to a value that is less than the current `length` truncates the array; re-setting the `length` to a higher value does not bring back the truncated elements.
 Setting the `length` to a value greater than the current `length` creates 'empty slots' (sparce arrays) in the array, but the number of actual elements does not increase.

   - Accessing these elements by index value returns `undefined`, but certain operations like `Array.prototype.forEach` ignore those missing elements.
 That leads to the question of whether  the missing elements are really part of the array.
 We can think about  this array as either a 3-element array whose values are missing, or as  an empty array whose length is 3.
 Which you choose depends on the  context.

   - For most purposes, the elements of a JavaScript array are accessed by an index value, a non-negative integer (0, 1, 2, ...).
 However, arrays are also objects, which means they can have properties whose name is not a  non-negative integer.
 For instance, it is possible to define a property  whose key is `"-1"` or `"foo"` on an array, and you can access its value using an index-like syntax: `array[-1]` or `array["foo"]`.
 As with missing elements, that raises the question of whether these  properties are, in fact, array elements.
 Again, the answer is  context-dependent.
 There may be times, for instance, when you want to  treat the `-1` and `"foo"` (but maybe not both) properties as elements, but often you won't.